 - How to Setup LUA Script

-The Crossfire operates at the 900MHz band and therefore it has much better penetration ability and longer range than the typical 2.4GHz we use on racing drones.
-However, the downside is the larger, longer receiver antennas, as well as the more strict regulations surrounding the lower frequency.
+The Crossfire operates at the 900MHz band, the low frequency means excellent signal penetration ability through obstacles.
+That gives you longer range and more reliable signal compared to the typical 2.4GHz we use on racing drones.
+However, the downside is the longer and larger receiver antennas.

 The available Crossfire modules and accessories are: